 The Sigma 18-35mm f1.8 Art is not a kit lens, although can be used on a day-to-day basis.
 The lens is quite heavy (810 g).
-Initially I was going to have 2 sigma lenses: Sigma 17-70 f2.8 – 4.5 Macro as a kit lens and Sigma 18-35mm for ocassional night photography and stargazing.
-I conceived that Sigma 17-70 f2.8-4.0 is fine, but frankly speaking this lens can be replaced by Sigma 18-35mm for someone, who already have a zoom range from 55mm (in Nikkor 55-300mm f3.5 – 5.6) and quite good macro is not highly demand.
+Initially, I was going to have 2 sigma lenses: Sigma 17-70 f2.8 – 4.5 Macro as a kit lens and Sigma 18-35mm for occasional night photography and stargazing.
+I conceived that Sigma 17-70 f2.8-4.0 is fine, but frankly speaking, this lens can be replaced by Sigma 18-35mm for someone, who already has a zoom range from 55mm (in Nikkor 55-300mm f3.5 – 5.6) and a quite good macro is not highly demanded.
 I decided to own only one from these two: Sigma 18-35mm, at least from the time being.
-I bought this lens brand new to avoid next disappointments, that I experienced with previous orders.
+I bought this lens brand new to avoid the next disappointments, that I experienced with previous orders.

 The Sigma 18-35mm is the best lens, which I actually have and the most expensive one.
 I would like to show all its features below.
 First of all this lens is simply extraordinary.
 If you don’t mind the weight the Sigma 18-35mm f1.8 will be a fantastic choice for you.
-The lens has a lot of pros, where the most important is ultrasharpness at every setting.
-Moreover this lens is wide-open with silent focus.
-Basic cons of this lens is his size (is big and heavy) and a silly zoom range.
+The lens has a lot of pros, where the most important is ultra sharpness in every setting.
+Moreover, this lens is wide-open with silent focus.
+The basic cons of this lens are his size (is big and heavy) and a silly zoom range.

 Construction & Design & Performance

-The construction of the lens is very solid and much better than standard kit lens.
-This is the first zoom lens in history with constant f/1.8 aperture.
+The construction of the lens is very solid and much better than the standard kit lens.
+This is the first zoom lens in history with a constant f/1.8 aperture.
 The lens has a plastic shell with a mixture of metallic parts.
-The optical elements has been made with high-grade glass.
-One downside in the lens construction is lack of the rubber gasket on the mount to prevent dust and other debris from getting into camera.
-The handling with lens is comfortable as long as you are comfortable with a reverse rotation on focus ring.
+The optical elements have been made with high-grade glass.
+One downside in the lens construction is the lack of the rubber gasket on the mount to prevent dust and other debris from getting into the camera.
+The handling with the lens is comfortable as long as you are comfortable with a reverse rotation on the focus ring.
 A very important thing is, that both zoom and sharpness are marked (Pic.
 2).
 This is very useful during the low light conditions and stargazing, when you must use the manual focus.

-Even when you set the maximum aperture and taking pictures when dark without tripod you can get the images not sharp enough.
-Sometimes in the night-time conditions autofocus may not set correctly.
-It happens especially when some additionals factors occurs (e.g precipitation)(Pic.
+Even when you set the maximum aperture and taking pictures when dark without a tripod you can get the images not sharp enough.
+Sometimes in the night-time conditions, autofocus may not set correctly.
+It happens especially when some additionals factors occur (e.g precipitation)(Pic.
 5-6).

 The sharpness at maximum aperture is already very high.
-This feature differs the Sigma 18-35mm f/1.8 from another bright lenses, which at maximum aperture are usually fuzzier.
+This feature differs from the Sigma 18-35mm f/1.8 from other bright lenses, which at maximum aperture are usually fuzzier.
 Comparing to different lenses pretty awesome is also a corner sharpness, however the corners are weaker than the center at all apertures.
-Having an D5300 DSLR camera I am not a perfect person to describe the autofocus and sharpness features in Sigma 18-35mm f/1.8, because of incompatibilities between this lens and Nikon D5300 camera.
+Having a D5300 DSLR camera I am not a perfect person to describe the autofocus and sharpness features in Sigma 18-35mm f/1.8, because of incompatibilities between this lens and Nikon D5300 camera.
 The lens may not autofocus correctly in live-view mode and also the Optical Stabilization may not work correctly.
-I need also avoid some dynamics autofocus settings.
-Returning to Sigma 18-35mm f/1.8 sharpness in general I would like to say, that the biggest sharp image is with 18mm.
-For picture with 35mm the sharpness level is the weakest, but the difference is not huge.
+I need also to avoid some dynamics in autofocus settings.
+Returning to Sigma 18-35mm f/1.8 sharpness, in general, I would like to say, that the biggest sharp image is 18mm.
+For a picture with 35mm, the sharpness level is the weakest, but the difference is not huge.

-The combination of sharpness of the subject and the background blur are sensationally good.
-In my opinion bokeh delivers very good background blur.
+The combination of sharpness of the subject and the background blur is sensationally good.
+In my opinion, bokeh delivers a very good background blur.
 This bokeh feature is great for eye-catching portraits and close-up photography.

 The level of distortion in Sigma 18-35mm f/1.8 is moderate.
-It ranges from light-barrel-shaped at focal length of 18mm to light pincushion-shaped at focal length of 35mm.
-It means, that at 18mm image magnification will decrease with distance from the optical axis unlike to 24mm and more, where the effect will be opposite.
-This behaviour is characteristic for a zoom lens with this focal length range.
+It ranges from light-barrel-shaped at the focal length of 18mm to light pincushion-shaped at the focal length of 35mm.
+It means, that at 18mm image magnification will decrease with distance from the optical axis unlike to 24mm and more, where the effect will be the opposite.
+This behaviour is characteristic of a zoom lens with this focal length range.
 The most optimal focal length to make e.g panoramas is about 22mm.

-Chromatic aberration can be detected on some shots, but fortunately is not as much prominent as in another lenses.
+Chromatic aberration can be detected on some shots, but fortunately is not as prominent as in other lenses.
 The biggest chromatic aberration is to be seen at maximum aperture at 24mm.
 Especially lateral chromatic aberration is clearly visible and needs correction in the lower range of zoom.
-The chromatic aberration appears as an magenta or blue-green edges at strong contrast transitions in the corners of the image.
+The chromatic aberration appears as a magenta or blue-green edges at strong contrast transitions in the corners of the image.

 This is a fatal flaw of the Sigma 18-35mm f/1.8.
-The very clear and annoying flare patterns are visible both with the light source in frame as well as when the light source is just out of frame.
+The very clear and annoying flare patterns are visible both with the light source in a frame as well as when the light source is just out of frame.
 The opinion of users is divided.
 Some people assert, that only small flare is visible only when doing shots directly towards the Sun or another light source.
-Another photographers complains.
+Other photographers complain.
 In my personal point of view flare in Sigma 18-35mm f/1.8 is a little bit annoying.
 When I do photos straight into the Sun both when Sun is inside or outside the frame then I try to cover the beams by my hand.
-Almost always helps.
+It almost always helps.

-When the lens set to its maximum aperture on F1.8, there is significant light fall-off in the corners at both ends of the zoom range.
+When the lens set to its maximum aperture of F1.8, there is a significant light fall-off in the corners at both ends of the zoom range.
 It is noticeable especially in low-light conditions, however remains lower than in Sigma 17-70mm f2.8-4.0 Macro described previously.
-When set your aperture to F4 the light-fall problem dissapear.
+When setting your aperture to F4 the light-fall problem disappears.
 In my opinion vignetting is to be more detected at 35mm focal length.

 The Sigma 18-35mm f/1.8 DC HSM is not claimed to be a macro lens, but it delivers good performance nonetheless.
-With minimum focusing distance 28 cm and maximum magnification ratio of 1:4.3 we can do a really detailed close-up shot.
+With a minimum focusing distance of 28 cm and a maximum magnification ratio of 1:4.3, we can do a really detailed close-up shot.

-Comparing with another lenses, that I had ocassion to check the Sigma 18-35mm f/1.8 Art macro performs much better than Nikkor 18-105mm f3.5 – 5.6, even better than the kit lens Nikkor 18-55mm f3.5 – 5.6 VR II.
-I mean the lenses, that doesn’t feature the macro officially, however I am showing the picture below (Pic.
+Comparing with other lenses, that I had occasion to check the Sigma 18-35mm f/1.8 Art macro performs much better than Nikkor 18-105mm f3.5 – 5.6, even better than the kit lens Nikkor 18-55mm f3.5 – 5.6 VR II.
+I mean the lenses, that don’t feature the macro officially, however I am showing the picture below (Pic.
 38) as a good comparison between lenses with macro featured.

 Night photography and stargazing

 The Sigma 18-35mm f/1.8 is one of the most nocturnal lenses.
-Is perfect for shooting star trails, twilight landscapes or anything where every bit of light counts.
-I am very happy of using this lens for astrophotography purposes.
-The images are really nice, sharp and full of details in whole focal length range.
-One thing, that can interrupt your awesome night view is an light fall.
-This bad feature appears to be seen when shooting for instance cloudy night sky (Pic.
+It is perfect for shooting star trails, twilight landscapes or anything where every bit of light counts.
+I am very happy about using this lens for astrophotography purposes.
+The images are really nice, sharp and full of details in the whole focal length range.
+One thing, that can interrupt your awesome night view is a light fall.
+This bad feature appears to be seen when shooting, for instance, cloudy night sky (Pic.
 29, 30).

 Sigma 18-35mm f/1.8 Art is basically tailored for pictures taking in low light conditions, at least in my opinion.
 Photographers use this lens for different purposes, like portraits, close-up photography or landscapes.
 This is undeniably the best lens, which I have.
 After over 6 months usage I am very happy and I strongly recommend to buy it for everyone, who want to take a beautiful landscape and night sky pictures.